Stock up on kids' jeans for just $8 at Target this week

 Whether you're silently cheering or anxiously awaiting the day you have to wave goodbye to your child as he gets on the bus, it's time to get super serious about back-to-school shopping.

-We've been keeping an eye out for all the best back-to-school deals and here's a good one: Target is having a big sale on Cat & Jack clothing.
+We've been keeping an eye out for all the best back-to-school deals and here's a good one: Target is having a big sale on Cat & Jack clothing this week.

 This means you can score graphic t-shirts for just $4, leggings for $6 and jeans for $8.